 The number of spring sales has been as good as it has been since 2006.
 First quarter total sales in the Outer Banks Association of Realtors MLS system were up over 16% in the local MLS system compared to the first quarter of 2010.
 Low prices, extremely low interest rates and record vacation rental income have made purchasing Outer Banks homes much more affordable.
 The rental income of many vacation rental homes is coming very close to paying for these properties that are selling today.
 This has rarely happened in over ten years.

-On the other hand, there are still quite a few bank owned properties that have to be sold.
+There are still quite a few bank owned properties that have to be sold.
 As of this writing, about 40% of the homes that sold this year were distressed properties.
 Banks and owners of short sales will continue to reduce their asking prices until their property sells.
 This spring’s distressed sales have negatively affected the values of all other properties here.

-We are seeing both good things and bad things happening in the Outer Banks real estate market today.
+We are seeing both good things and bad things happening in the OBX real estate market today.
 Right now it is hard to tell if the tide is now coming in or the tide is still going out in the current economic cycle.
 Hopefully soon we’ll see even more signs pointing towards a recovery in Outer Banks real estate sales.